-- Fryatt Street North Character Area includes sites with frontage to the north side of Fryatt Street between the intersection with Willis Street and Thomas Burns Street.
-These frontages are characterised by port related warehouse and commercial development that has been established since the 1860s reclamation of the inner harbour.
-The existing continuous unbroken line of buildings built up to the street edge is distinctive and will be reinforced by future development.
-As one of the entrance points to the harbourside, activities include small-scale retail, recreation and tourism facilities and cafes, intended to attract people and encourage a pedestrian orientated environment.
-Other uses such as residential and commercial office will be encouraged on the upper floors. - Steamer Basin Character Areas North and South include the areas adjoining Steamer Basin, currently occupied by the existing wharf buildings and wharf, the Customhouse plus the Cross Wharf area.
+- Steamer Basin Character Area -South includes the areas adjoining the south side of the Steamer Basin, currently occupied by the existing wharf buildings and wharf.
 The area will be the focus of people activities within harbourside, through an enhanced public realm with quality open spaces along the harbour edge providing a promenade, event spaces and access to maritime activities, pontoons and jetties.
 The harbour edge is also frequently used by indigenous wildlife and this natural coastal element will be respected.
 Development will focus upon creating buildings reflecting the port/maritime character, integrated with adjoining public spaces and re-built or re-furbished wharf structures.
 Public spaces will be located to maximise connections along the harbour edge and visual connections from the city to the water.
-Activities will include residential, recreation, tourist, entertainment, cafés and bars with retail and commercial offices in the Steamer Basin North. - The Mixed Use Character Area includes the south side of Willis Street along with land to the south of Steamer Basin.
-It is intended that these areas will provide for the continued operation of industrial and service activities that can co-exist alongside residential activities, encouraging a live-work environment.
+Activities will include residential, recreation, tourist, entertainment, cafés and bars. - The Mixed Use Character Area includes the land to the south of Steamer Basin.
+It is intended that this area will provide for the continued operation of industrial and service activities that can co-exist alongside residential activities, encouraging a live-work environment.

 Recognising that redevelopment will take time and to reduce the potential impacts upon existing port and industrial activities, a staged integrated approach will be taken to manage development and activities through the character areas.
-The first stage will focus upon encouraging development within the Steamer Basin North, Steamer Basin South and Fryatt Street North Character Areas.
+The first stage will focus upon encouraging development within the Steamer Basin South Character Area.
 Limiting the range of activities that can be undertaken in the first stage in the remaining character area to those that are compatible with existing activities will ensure that the harbourside continues as a working area with existing industrial and port related activities.
-When the level of development and activities established in the Steamer Basin and Fryatt Street Character Areas has reached the point where it can be sustained as a people orientated area with activities and well-established connections to the harbour, then the second stage can occur.
+When the level of development and activities established in the Steamer Basin Character Area has reached the point where it can be sustained as a people orientated area with activities and well-established connections to the harbour, then the second stage can occur.
 The second stage of development enables the full range of activities provided for within the Mixed Use Character Area to be undertaken.